 - Lower viscosity means oil stays liquid in cold

 - Implies thickness of oil in higher temperatures

 Which is better 5w30 or 10w30?

 In the previous sections, we answered the question, “Can I use 10w30 Instead of 5w30 oil?”.
 As you can see, the differences are minimal, and these two oils are very similar to one another.
 Now you may be asking which is better, 5w30 or 10w30?

 The answer is it depends on where you live.

-When two or more of these numbers are in sequence, it means the oil meets the requirements of each number.
+When two or more of these numbers are in sequence, the oil meets each number’s requirements.
 For example, if oil is labeled 5W-30, then it will meet the requirements of both SAE 5W and SAE 30.

 The lower the first number the better the oil’s flow in cold weather (the temperature range is from 0 to 212 degrees Fahrenheit).
 The second number indicates how well the oil flows at high temperatures (this number represents temperatures above 212 degrees F).

 The higher this number is, the better protection for your engine and its parts.
 This number also reflects how well your engine will start up in very cold weather and protects against wear when your engine is running at high speeds.

 What will happen if I substitute 10w30 for 5w30?